Fair Division of Goods in the Shadow of Market Values: Disclaimer

 \section{Disclaimer}

-This paper has been produced with the financial support of the Justice Programme of the European Union.
+This paper has been produced with the financial support of the Justice Programme of the European Union (Grant Agreement No. 766463, Call: JUST-AG-2016-05, Project Leader: Prof.\ Francesco Romeo).
 The contents of this paper are the sole responsibility of the author and can in no way be taken to reflect the views of the European Commission.